 Yatra is a biographical drama film based on the life of Y. S. Rajasekhara Reddy.
-The film features Malayalam superstar Mammootty in lead role.
-Jagapathi Babu, Rao Ramesh, Suhasini and Anasuya Bharadwaj appeared in prominent roles.
-Vijay Chilla and Shashi Devireddy produced the film under 70mm Entertainments banner.
+The film features Malayalam superstar Mammootty in the lead role.
+Jagapathi Babu, Rao Ramesh, Suhasini, and Anasuya Bharadwaj appeared in prominent roles.
+Vijay Chilla and Shashi Devireddy produced the film under the 70mm Entertainments banner.
 Mahi V. Raghav directed the film.
-Yatra released worldwide on 08th Feb, 2019.
+Yatra was released worldwide on 08th Feb 2019.

 The film starts with the early life of Y. S. Rajasekhara Reddy (Mammootty) through newspaper articles during titles.
-The ruling party, Mana Desam, calls for advance elections considering that the opinion polls are in favour of them and the opposition party is weak.
-YSR stands against the decisions of high command of the party during several decisions and this angers them.
-An incident triggers YSR to take a bold decision of travelling across the state on foot to interact with general public to understand their problems.
+The ruling party, Mana Desam, calls for advance elections considering that the opinion polls are in favor of them and the opposition party is weak.
+YSR stands against the decisions of the high command of the party during several decisions and this angers them.
+An incident triggers YSR to take a bold decision of traveling across the state on foot to interact with the general public to understand their problems.
 What he learned and what he did forms the crux of the film.

-Yatra has a wafer-thin plot driven by docu-drama style narration.
-It is indeed a bold decision to make a biographical drama based on padayatra.
+Yatra has a wafer-thin plot driven by docu-drama-style narration.
+It is indeed a bold decision to make a biographical drama based on a padayatra.
 There is no scope for commercial elements.
 The director made a good decision to narrate an emotional drama instead of forcing either action or comedy into the film.

-The second half mostly deals with the determination of YSR to fulfil his promises.
+The second half mostly deals with the determination of YSR to fulfill his promises.
 The entire second half runs on 3-4 sequences of public suffering cross-cut with the politics.
-The expertise of editor helped the film to gain momentum.
-However, majority of the film lies flat without any highs and lows.
-There are several hero elevations scenes but they don’t intensify the story.
+The expertise of the editor helped the film to gain momentum.
+However, the majority of the film lies flat without any highs and lows.
+There are several hero elevation scenes but they don’t intensify the story.

-The major problem is that everyone (at least Telugu audience, considering that it’s a multi-lingual film) already knows the climax.
-It is a major spoiler and the film depends heavily on screenplay.
+The major problem is that everyone (at least Telugu audiences, considering that it’s a multi-lingual film) already knows the climax.
+It is a major spoiler and the film depends heavily on the screenplay.
 Moreover, the positive aspects of YSR were never discussed in detail.
-YSR won every election he contested and stood up against the charisma of NTR during 1983 and 1985 elections.
+YSR won every election he contested and stood up against the charisma of NTR during the 1983 and 1985 elections.
 Instead of belittling ruling and opposition parties, the film could have glorified such aspects of his life.
-Overall, Yatra is an engaging drama for the audience who like documentary style narration.
+Overall, Yatra is an engaging drama for audiences who like documentary-style narration.

-Yatra is a biographical drama which tries to bring back the glorious election campaign of YSR without giving any credit for Congress party.
+Yatra is a biographical drama that tries to bring back the glorious election campaign of YSR without giving any credit to the Congress party.
 The film has serious political propaganda that may not appeal to everyone.
 However, the fans of YSR and YS Jagan will enjoy every minute of it.
-But as a regular film, it is a one-time watch for the audience who like drama genre.
+But as a regular film, it is a one-time watch for audiences who like the drama genre.